-Friendly, active, playful with her sister and friends, then 6-year-old Kylie’s Acute Myeloid Leukemia (AML) diagnosis was a shock to her family.
-It was March 31, 2019.
+Friendly, active, playful with her sister and friends, then 6-year-old Kylie’s acute myeloid leukemia (AML) diagnosis has challenged her and her family—including navigating care during COVID-19.

 “The day she was diagnosed hit us like a ton of bricks,” said Kylie’s dad, Dave.

-After they received the news in the emergency room, she and her family were taken to a room on the fifth floor where they were given information on the condition, and what additional tests needed to be done.
+After they received the news in the emergency room in March of 2019, Kylie and her family were taken to a room on the fifth floor where they were given information on the condition, and what additional tests needed to be done.
 Two days later, they discovered she had AML.

 “I just got tunnel vision.
 But I knew we were in the right place to get her help,” Dave said.